COM 1011: Introduction to Media and the Information Society

 This course will explore the theories, principles, and techniques of interpreting cultural, historical, and natural resources.
 The course will explore relevant educational, social, psychological, and philosophical theories relevant to interpretative learning and communication.
 Students will synthesize and apply interpretation theory and methods, refine interpretative communication and publishing skills, and undertake independent research while working on service learning project(s).

-Focused study of media and literary works will provide models for student writing and publishing projects.
-Study and assessment of professional publications in various media will guide student writing and publishing projects.
-A rotating focus for the Communications Workshop includes Feature Writing, Creative Nonfiction, Documentary Media, Science Writing, and other genres and media.
+Focused study of academic texts, relevant media, or literary works will provide direction for student writing, research, or projects.
+A rotating focus for the Communication Workshop includes Social Media: Analysis and Application, Feature Writing, Creative Nonfiction, Documentary Media, and Science Writing, among others.
 Course may be repeated with a different subtitle focus.
-Prerequisite: Sophomore standing or permission of the instructor.
-Recommended: CMJ 2013 Writing for Media.

 COM 3020: Media Advocacy and Campaigns